Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 • Delaying Neuromuscular Fatigue: Beta-alanine improves communication between nerves and muscles, allowing you to maintain explosiveness even at the end of a workout.

-• Egg Protein as a "Bridge": As it's absorbed slower than whey but faster than casein, egg protein is perfect for consumption between meals or before bed for a steady flow of amino acids.
+• Egg Protein as a "Bridge": Because it is absorbed more slowly than whey but faster than casein, egg protein is excellent for consumption between meals or before bed for a steady supply of amino acids.

 • Beta-Alanine and "Tingling": Paresthesia is a result of sensory neuron activation.
-It's harmless, but if it's too intense, take beta-alanine with eggs – the fats in the yolk will slow absorption and mitigate the tingling sensation.
+It is harmless, but if it is too intense, take beta-alanine with eggs – the fats in the yolk will slow absorption and mitigate the tingling sensation.

 • You are looking for the highest quality protein with maximum absorption.